IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 Actors that support the Token Introspection Option shall provide a non-empty, unique and non-guessable access token value.

-The access token may be a structured value, for example using the JWT or SAML token formats as described in Sections [3.71.4.2.2.1](#3714221-json-web-token-option) and [3.71.4.2.2.2](#3714222-saml-token-option).
+The access token may be a structured value, for example using the JWT or SAML token formats as described in [ITI TF-2: 3.71.4.2.2.1](#3714221-json-web-token-option) and [ITI TF-2: 3.71.4.2.2.2](#3714222-saml-token-option).
 Alternatively, the token may be a opaque identifier pointing to a stored record of claims retrievable by the Authorization Server.

 The Authorization Server shall have means to retrieve the claims associated with the access token during token introspection (for details see [ITI TF-2: 3.102 Introspect Token](#3102-introspect-token-iti-102)).